Wild Edible Plants

 $295.00

 Over many years of hiking, or even walking in my neighborhood, I’ve wondered which of the wild plants I came across were edible and which weren’t.
 After taking this class, I can confidently identify a number of plants to nibble on safely, and I have the resources to identify more.
-I can’t wait to get outside and see what I can find!
+I can’t wait to get outside and see what I can find!” – Kelli Estes

-Join us for a weekend of wild edible plant exploration that will begin a lifelong relationship between you and wild plants.
-During this weekend workshop we will introduce you to the basics of edible plants.
+Join us for a weekend exploring wild edible plants of the Pacific Northwest!
+During this workshop we will introduce you to the basics of wild edibles while cultivating a lifelong relationship with plants.

 You will learn: